 How to Eat at the Open without Waiting in Line for an Hour

-At the Open, you can buy almost any food you can imagine from a lobster roll to chicken tikka masala.
-There are food kiosks in all the big stadiums as well as a large food court.
+At the Open, you can buy almost any food you can imagine, from a lobster roll to chicken tikka masala.
+There are food kiosks in all the big stadiums, as well as a large food court.
 Most people eat in the food court at regular meal times.
 The wait for most food stalls is an hour long.
 Eating off-peak or in the stadiums usually saves you time in line.
 One of my favorite meals is the shrimp and lobster salad, which is found in the Grandstand.
-Not too expensive for around $20, considering a taco is $10.
+Not too expensive, around $20, considering a taco is $10.

-You are allowed to bring food into the US Open, and that is a great way to save time and money.
-You cannot bring metal or glass containers.
+You can bring food to the US Open, which is a great way to save time and money.
+You cannot bring glass containers, coolers, or backpacks, but you can bring a reusable water bottle (24 ounces or less, like my favorites) or unopened bottled water.

 Where Can I Buy Tickets?

-If you are a United States Tennis Association member (the nonprofit that sponsors and runs the tournament, as well as local league play), you can buy tickets early and get a deal.
+If you are a United States Tennis Association member (the nonprofit that sponsors and runs the tournament and local league play), you can buy tickets early and get a deal.

 Read on for a whole article I wrote about attending the US Open with Kids.

 The US Open is a great excuse to visit all of New York City.
 I routinely stay over in Manhattan when I go to the US Open and spend some time enjoying this cosmopolitan city with its great museums, sites, and food.
-Check out my New York City articles for more ideas on ways to spend time!
-I usually stay near Grand Central Station since I can leave my bag there then get it before I catch a train home.
-I stay at the Roosevelt Hotel or the Radisson Martinique on Broadway.
+Check out my New York City Guide for more ideas on ways to spend time!
+I usually stay near Grand Central Station since I can leave my bag there and then get it before I catch a train home.
+I stay at the Roosevelt Hotel, RIU Times Square, or the Radisson Martinique on Broadway.

 For more information, visit the US Open official site, and I hope to see you at this year’s games!
 Have you been to a tennis Grand Slam?
 Any great memories?